Hamburger

 External company

-Corporation tax returns are generally due by the 21st day of the 9th month following the end of the relevant company's accounting period.
+Corporation tax returns are generally due electronically by the 23rd day of the 9th month following the end of the relevant company's accounting period.
+Companies that do not elect to file electronically must submit their return by the 21st day of the 9th month.

 Branches are also obliged to pay preliminary tax in either 1 or 2 installments within their current accounting period.